Improve your skills and knowledge for study and work

 There are two compulsory courses and two elective courses in the programme.
 To complete the qualification you are required to complete all four courses.
-All courses are at Level 3 and are worth fifteen credits each.
-Throughout the programme students will be supported in improving their literacy and numeracy skills.
+All courses are at Level 3 and are worth 15 credits each.
+Throughout the programme you will be supported in improving your literacy and numeracy skills.

 - Career and Study Skills

 - Introduction to Aotearoa New Zealand Society

 - Introduction to Social Issues in Aotearoa New Zealand

 - Achievement of NCEA (Level 1) or an equivalent qualification OR

 - Evidence of a level of literacy sufficient to

 i. be able to study at this level AND

 ii. interpret and apply health and safety requirements.